kamatro1/daily-pennsylvanian-headline-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+Note: this readme.md file was created with the help of Anthropic's Claude, partially based off the assignment description